TBD54566975/open-source-programs/README.md

-# TBD Collaboration Repository
+# TBD Open Source Programs

 This repository is the welcoming point to TBD's open source efforts.
-It outlines the tbDEX Protocol and the components which comprise it.

 This repository is not a source forge, but a sync point for TBD projects.
 It's used for documentation, issues, and discussions that span our individual repositories.